King Kong (2005 film): Accolades

+The film garnered nominations in various categories, particularly for Jackson's direction, Best Visual Effects, Best Art Direction, as well as lead performance of Watts.
+It earned three Academy Awards for Best Sound Editing, Best Sound Mixing and Best Visual Effects.

+Other releases

 Home media

-King Kong was released on DVD on March 28, 2006, in the United States and Canada.
-The three versions that came out are a single-disc fullscreen, a single-disc widescreen, and a two-disc 'Widescreen Special Edition'.
+King Kong was released on DVD on 28 March 2006, in the United States and Canada by Universal Studios Home Entertainment, such versions as a single-disc widescreen and a two-disc 'Widescreen Special Edition'.

-A three-disc Deluxe Extended Edition was released on November 14, 2006, in the U.S., and on November 3 in Australia.
-Twelve minutes were reinserted into the film, and an additional forty minutes included with the rest of the special features.
+A three-disc Deluxe Extended Edition was released on 14 November 2006, in the United States, and on November 3 in Australia.
+Twelve minutes were re-inserted into the film, and an additional forty minutes included with the rest of the special features.
 The film was spread onto the first two discs with commentary by Peter Jackson and Philippa Boyens, and some featurettes on discs one and two, whilst the main special features are on disc three.
 Another set was released, including a WETA figurine of a bullet-ridden Kong scaling the Empire State Building, roaring at the Navy with Ann in hand.
 The extended film amounts to 200 total minutes.

 A special HD DVD version of King Kong was part of a promotional pack for the release of the external HD DVD Drive for the Xbox 360.
 The pack contained the HD DVD drive, the Universal Media Remote and King Kong on HD DVD.
 It was also available separately as a standard HD DVD.
-The film's theatrical and extended cuts were released together on Blu-ray Disc on January 20, 2009.
-A re-release of the Blu-Ray with a new bonus disc containing nearly all of the extras from the 2-disc Special Edition DVD, the Deluxe Extended Edition 3-disc DVD, and the "Peter Jackson's Production Diaries" 2-disc DVD titled the "Ultimate Edition" was released on February 7, 2017.
+The film's theatrical and extended cuts were released together on Blu-ray Disc on 20 January 2009.
+A re-release of the Blu-Ray with a new bonus disc containing nearly all of the extras from the 2-disc Special Edition DVD, the Deluxe Extended Edition 3-disc DVD, and the "Peter Jackson's Production Diaries" 2-disc DVD titled the "Ultimate Edition" was released on 7 February 2017.
 An Ultra HD Blu-ray followed in July 2017.